trampgeek/moodle-qtype_coderunner/README.md

     * proscribedconstructs: this is a list of Python constructs (if, while, def, etc) that must not appear in the student's program.

-    * prescribedconstructs: this is a list of Python constructs (if, while, def, etc) that must appear in the student's program.
+    * requiredconstructs: this is a list of Python constructs (if, while, def, etc) that must appear in the student's program.

     * allowglobals: set this to true to allow global variables (i.e. to allow lowercase globals, not just ALL_CAPS "constants")

     * maxnumconstants: the maximum number of constants (i.e. uppercase globals) allowed.
 An integer, defaulting to 4.
-Such such constraint is required when teaching pylint at early stages to stop students achieving pylint compliance with a global script simply by typing all identifiers in upper case.
+Some such constraint is required when teaching pylint at early stages to stop students achieving pylint compliance with a global script simply by typing all identifiers in upper case.